 The Coach Benson Double Dip Invitational (Preview)

-Marist School looks forward to hosting thirty-three schools this coming Saturdayfor the 20th edition of the Double Dip Invitational.
-The course will be tough, the competition fierce, the awards top notch, and early forecasts suggest the weather will be relatively cool with low humidity.
-Plan to arrive early, and consider carpooling or other alternatives provided on the meet page.
+Marist School looks forward to hosting thirty schools this coming Saturday for Coach Benson Double Dip Invitational.
+The course will be tough, the competition fierce, the awards top notch, and forecast suggest the weather will be typical of early September in Georgia.
+Plan to arrive early, and consider carpooling or other alternatives provided on the meet page on Milesplit.
 Meet day shirts and a full line of concessions will be available to runners and fans.
 Admission & parking are free.
-Follow @MaristDistance on Twitter for live updates on race day.
+Follow @MaristDistance on Twitter & Instagram for live updates on race day.

 Coach Roy Benson